Upcoming Events 12/6/2013 - Guess Who's Coming to Dinner Drama Production

 Reverend Dr. Ralph E. Williamson

-Reverend Dr. Ralph E. Williamson was appointed as the Senior Pastor of First African Methodist Episcopal Church (FAMEC), North Las Vegas, Nevada, in November 2003.
-According to FAMEC's motto, "Where the Word is Taught, The Gospel is Preached, and Souls are Saved" under Rev. Williamson's leadership, the church grew within a four-year period from having 375 to over 896 members.
+Dr. Ralph E. Williamson, Bio Reverend Dr. Ralph E. Williamson was appointed as the Senior Pastor of First African Methodist Episcopal Church (FAMEC), North Las Vegas, Nevada, in November 2003.
+According to FAMEC's motto, "Where the Word is Taught, The Gospel is Preached, and Souls are Saved" under Rev. Williamson's leadership, the church has grown over the years from having 375 members to nearly 1,000 members.
 With expanded church growth, quickly the church outgrew its sanctuary and multi-purpose room.
 Williamson presented a clear vision for the future of the church to the congregation.
-Upon establishment of a church expansion and steering committee he challenged the congregation to catch the vision.
+Upon establishment of a church expansion and steering committee, he challenged the congregation to catch the vision.

-During a church conference on April 15, 2006, members voted to commence work for the new sanctuary; and two years later FAME Church broke ground on a new worship center.
+In April 2006, members voted to commence work for a new sanctuary; and two years later FAME Church broke ground on a new worship center.
 In December 2008, the construction of a $2.6 million state-of-the art sanctuary was completed.
 The project was completed in adverse conditions, whereas many of FAME's members were heavily impacted as Nevada led the nation in unemployment and foreclosures.
-Yet, the project was completed within scope, under budget and ahead of schedule.
+Yet, the project was completed within scope, under budget, and ahead of schedule.

-Under Rev. Williamson's administration and leadership skills, new ministries and programs for the youth, seniors, and the under privilege were created.
+Under Rev. Williamson's administration and leadership skills, new ministries and programs for the youth, seniors, and the under-privilege were created.
 They include a FAME food bank, a free summer lunch program for youth, tutoring programs for a wide range of subjects, and health ministries.
 FAME has received numerous grants from government and private institutions to fund many of its programs.
-In 2006, Rev. Williamson established FAME Transportation Inc. (FTI) with a loan of $6,900 to serve Medicare patients throughout the greater Las Vegas community.
-Williamson, as the founder and CEO of FAME Transportation Inc., the largest African American non-profit employer in the state of Nevada employed over 21 employees with an annual budget of $600,000.
+In 2006, Rev. Williamson established FAME Transportation Inc. (FTI) to serve Medicare patients throughout the greater Las Vegas community.
+Under Williamson, leadership as the founder and CEO, FAME Transportation Inc., became the largest African American non-profit employer in the state of Nevada employed with over 21 employees and an annual budget of $600,000.

-Among Dr. Williamson's other ministry appointments, he has served as the pastor of Christ Our Redeemer A.M.E.
+Among Williamson's other ministry appointments, he has served as the pastor of Christ Our Redeemer A.M.E.
 Church, Denver, Colorado, and Hubbard Chapel A.M.E.
 Church in La Junta, Colorado.
-Dr. Williamson served as church administrator and Associate Minister at Shorter Community AME Church in Denver, and Assistant Youth Minister and Christian Education Superintendent at Payne Chapel A.M.E.
+Williamson also served as church administrator and Associate Minister at Shorter Community A.M.E.
+Church in Denver, and Assistant Youth Minister and Christian Education Superintendent at Payne Chapel A.M.E.
 Church in Colorado Springs.

 Prior to Dr. Williamson's career as a pastor, he worked in the United States Postal Service in various management positions and as postmaster in midsize post offices.
 His duties involved postal operations, financial oversight, and personnel management.

 Dr. Williamson is actively involved in the Las Vegas community where he has served on the Executive Board of Caucus of African American Nevadans (CAAN) and the Advisory Board for Southern Nevada Coalition of Concerned Women (SNCCW).
-He is a member of the Las Vegas Chapter of the NAACP; the Ministerial Alliance of Southern Nevada; Churches of Southern Nevada; the North Las Vegas Chamber of Commerce; and the founder of Focus Urban Development Corporation and Focus Inc.
+He is the Board President for Colors of Lupus Nevada, a member of the Las Vegas Chapter of the NAACP; the Ministerial Alliance of Southern Nevada; Churches of Southern Nevada; the North Las Vegas Chamber of Commerce; the Urban Chamber of Commerce; founder of Focus Urban Development Corporation, and REW Ministries, Inc. Dr. Williamson is on the staff of United Theological Seminary, Dayton, Ohio, where he serves as a Mentor in the Doctor of Ministry Program.

 Dr. Williamson holds a Doctorate of Ministry Degree (D.Min.) from United Theological Seminary in Dayton, Ohio; a Masters of Divinity from the Iliff School of Theology; and a Bachelor of Science Degree in Organizational Management from Colorado Christian University in Denver, Colorado.
-Dr. Williamson is also a graduate of the Harvard Summer Leadership Institute.
-The training program affiliated with the Harvard Divinity School emphasis was on theological instruction for individuals engaged in community and economic development.
+Dr. Williamson is also a graduate of the Harvard Summer Leadership Institute, where emphasis was placed on theological instruction for individuals engaged in community and economic development.

 "Pastor Ralph" is especially concerned about the future facing the youth.
 As a result, he devoted considerable time to working with 'Faith Trek', a spiritual journey curriculum through the Iliff School of Theology, designed to help young people ages 16-18 reach their spiritual potential.